Raise your hand if you’re with me on this:

 Now, the next major challenge is how to make sure that your failing budget does not go into a downward spiral.

 - Be more flexible with expenses that fluctuate.
 Regularly tracking your expenses will give you an idea of how much and how often the prices of variable items such as gas, food, and utility fluctuate.
-Use this information then to make the necessary changes to your budget when circumstances change.
+Use this information to make the necessary changes to your budget when circumstances change.
 You can try a seasonal budget, one that makes allowances for certain items that cost more during summer or winter, for instance.

 - Make space for some fun money.
 Summer was a blast and you decide to host a barbecue party to close the season.
 But wait, was there an item for “summer party” in your budget?
 Most likely not, and this is what most of us keep forgetting when we talk about budget: a budget is for both bills and expenses – and a party is an expense.

-Finally, give your budget time to actually work.
+Finally, give your budget time to work.
 I know we’re all eager to know how we’re doing or see how much we’ve saved or how successful we have been at making sure our grocery spending stays within our limit.
 But the reality is that prices may fluctuate before you know it and you’ll need to tweak your budget again.
 Don’t rush and don’t get discouraged when this happens.
 A budget is never supposed to be perfect all the time – it just has to work!